PathmindAI/pathmind-api/README.md

 To get started, please [register for a Pathmind account](https://app.pathmind.com/sign-up).
 The following items are required to utilize Pathmind's training infrastructure.
-Once registered need to find your [pathmind.com](pathmind.com) access token from your account as shown in the following figure:
+Once registered you need to find your [pathmind.com](pathmind.com) access token from your account as shown in the following figure:

 ![AccessToken](./assets/accesstoken.png)